Summer Term 2019

 |Maths:||Abacus Scheme of Work

-The focus for this half term will be shape, space and measure.
-We will continue to work on multiplication, division, addition and subtration using word problems.
+We will continue to work on multiplication, division, addition and subtraction using word problems.

 We will be following the Abacus scheme of work.